 21. Litmus Paper

 Litmus paper is a special type of paper made up of wood cellulose infused with litmus, which is a water-soluble mixture of different dyes extracted from lichens.
 Litmus papers used in laboratories are typically cut in the shape of strips and are used as a pH indicator.
-The main function of a litmus paper is to determine that whether the given solution is acidic or basic in nature.
+The main function of a litmus paper is to determine that whether the given solution is acidic or basic.

 22. Safety Apparatus Kit